junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "How would you know?"
 Grayle challenges.

 "There are awful lot of locks on the door downstairs.
 And the blinding light here."
-The Doctor points out, meeting the man's mousey eyes, his tone icy, "You're scared.
+The Doctor points out, meeting the man's mousey eyes, his tone icy.
+"You're scared.
 Which is good.
 Scare is good, means you know they're dangerous.
 Because they *are*, beyond your puny little head's understanding.
 They are dangerous, they are patient, and they are fast, faster than any of us.
 No one stand a chance when they attack."

-Grayle opens his palms, gesturing arrogantly at the luxurious ancient-looking decorations and collections displayed around them, then at the chained statue at the alcove that still grips River's wrist, "Except I'm a collector.
+Grayle opens his palms, gesturing arrogantly at the luxurious ancient-looking decorations and collections displayed around them, then at the chained statue at the alcove that still grips River's wrist.
+"Except I'm a collector.
 And you know what, they make the perfect collection."

 "A collector and the New York crime boss, how does that work?"
 River provokes.

 "Isn't that the same thing?"
-Grayle's eyes gleam, "Now, Detective, where are we?
+Grayle's eyes gleam.
+"Now, Detective, where are we?
 Oh right, my friends," he nods at the group, leaving his glance especially longer on the Doctor, "why don't you do as I say, or you watch *her* suffer."

 He flips the light switch on the wall before they can say anything.
 River gasps in the sudden darkness.
 All the lights are turned back on a second later.

 The chained angel statue has moved in that blink of darkness.
 It dragged River closer to its body, the grip on her wrist is so tight and powerful that her whole arm is twisted outward in an odd angle.
 The Angel's right arm raises high with all the long claw nails out -- it's on the rim of a striking pose and there is no way to run.
 River grits her teeth, cursing loudly, "Damn you!"

-"I hope you take it seriously now," Grayle smiles meaningfully at the rest of them, "One more flip, the Angel can snap her neck."
+"I hope you take it seriously now," Grayle smiles meaningfully at the rest of them.
+"One more flip, the Angel can snap her neck."

 "What do you want?"
 The Doctor has burning fire in his eyes, his voice colder than glacier.

 "Those two, take them to the babies, like the other one."
 The man talks to the guards, gesturing to Dean and Amy.

-Dean shifts his gun toward him, "Or I can just blast a hole on your chest."
-He spits.
+Dean shifts his gun toward him.
+"Or I can just blast a hole on your chest," he spits.

-"I assure you," Grayle says in his greasy voice, "I can flip the switch before you pull the trigger."
+"I assure you," Grayle says in his greasy voice.
+"I can flip the switch before you pull the trigger."

 "Please, don't."
 The Doctor lowers his voice, Dean realizes he's talking to him.
 "And please take care of Amy, we'll come to you as soon as we can."